yoshinorisekimoto/ai-platform-builder-bootcamp/week02/day08.md

 # Day 08 - AI-Assisted Partnership Team Design

 ## Objective

 After learning that different partnership roles approach the same technical issue from different perspectives, I wanted to explore the next question:

-How can these roles work together as one effective response team?
+How can technical, platform, product, and partnership roles work together as one effective response team?

-The goal of this experiment was to understand how AI designs collaboration across technical, product, and partnership functions during a production incident.
+The goal of this experiment was to understand how AI designs collaboration across engineering, product, and partnership functions during a production incident, and how each role contributes to both immediate issue resolution and long-term partner success.

 ## Experiment

 I presented the following production scenario to an AI: